Skip to main content

 Phishing domain protection

 A phishing attack presents users with a look-alike domain (e.g., app-mycompany.com vs app.mycompany.com) that hosts a copy of your login page.
-At the ailita-library integration layer, the slug and appId props are the canonical identifiers that bind the login form to a specific tenant.
+At the ailita-library integration layer, clientId is the canonical identifier that binds the login form to a specific tenant.

 // constants/ailita.ts

-export const AILITA_SLUG = 'your-tenant-slug' // never from URL
+export const AILITA_CLIENT_ID = 'pk_live_your_client_id' // never from URL

 // app/providers.tsx